Higher phylogeny

 Wang N, Braun EL, Liang B, Cracraft J, and Smith SA (2021), Categorical edge-based analyses of phylogenomic data reveal conflicting signals for difficult relationships in the avian tree, Mol.
 Phylogenet.
 Evol.
 174, e:107550. (view pdf)

-Yuri T, Kimball RT, Harshman J, Bowie RCK, Braun MJ, Chojnowski JL, Han KL, Hackett SJ, Huddleston CJ, Moore WS, Reddy S, Sheldon FH, Steadman DW, Witt CC, and Braun EL (2013), Parsimony and model-based analyses of indels in avian nuclear genes reveal congruent and incongruent phylogenetic signals, Biology 2, 419-444. (pdf)
+Yuri T, Kimball RT, Harshman J, Bowie RCK, Braun MJ, Chojnowski JL, Han KL, Hackett SJ, Huddleston CJ, Moore WS, Reddy S, Sheldon FH, Steadman DW, Witt CC, and Braun EL (2013), Parsimony and model-based analyses of indels in avian nuclear genes reveal congruent and incongruent phylogenetic signals, Biology 2, 419-444. (free pdf)